A strategy and management based on sustainability

 • The regulatory framework, regulations, international agreements, relevant voluntary standards

-• Investor demands (financial and non-financial issues)
+• Investor demands (financial and sustainable issues)

 Once the stakeholders have been identified, we prioritise them by assessing their degree of influence and importance for Enagás, taking into account the criteria mentioned in the identification phase.